aurorawalberg/astro-blog/src/content/blog/implementing-react-hook-form-with-nextjs-14-and-server-actions.md

 There seems to be a lack of documentation on this topic, so I hope this blog post will be helpful to you.
 There also seems to be a misconception that we do not need React Hook Form now that we have the new React hooks such as `useFormStatus()` and `useFormState()`.
 However, React Hook Form still provides a lot of features that are not supported here, such as interactive client-side validation.

 We are going to be using Zod for validation and Prisma for our database.
 We will also be using Toast for displaying error messages.
-Lastly, we will use the new React hook `useOptimistic()` to add optimistic UI in the end.
+Then we will use the new React hook `useOptimistic()` to add optimistic UI in the end.

 I do not have a separate repository for this blog post, but you can find working code [here](https://github.com/aurorawalberg/next14-remix-jokes-rebuild/blob/main/src/app/demo/forms/_components/ReactHookForm.tsx).